 Read How to Plan Your Paycheck HERE for details and to print a free Paycheck Planner.

 Pay Essentials First

 When your financial situation is unstable you can easily lose control and allow outside circumstances to determine where your money goes.
 To regain control of your money you have to decide what your true priorities are and make decisions based on those priorities.

 Your credit score may suffer, but that’s the least of your worries in this circumstance.
 You need to stop using your credit cards for necessities and going further into debt.

 Set Up A Second Account

 Once we made the decision to work diligently to change our finances, I knew that I needed to have a plan for managing our money that would work for us.
-I am very visual AND an impulse spender so seeing the money in our account led me to believe that I could spend the amount I saw.
+I’m very visual AND an impulse spender so seeing the money in our account led me to believe that I could spend the amount I saw.